bspfsystems/BungeeIPC/CONFIGURATION.md

   - The hostname/IP address and port combination for each server must be unique to any other defined IPC Server(s), as well as any listeners (including the player connection address and port) defined in the BungeeCord proxy's config.yml file.
     - The address may be the same for all connections (listener(s) and IPC Server(s)), but then the port numbers must all be unique.
   - There are no default IPC Servers defined.
 You must define at least 1 IPC Server with a port number and reload the configuration to be able to use BungeeIPC.
+  - The default value is empty (no IPC Servers defined).
+The default `bind_address` is `"localhost"` (`"127.0.0.1"`).
+The default `bind_port` number is `-1`.
+    - A null server configuration set will use the default.
+    - An empty server configuration set will use the default.
+    - An invalid server configuration set may use the default or only the valid entries within the set.
+    - A null entry will throw an Exception.
+    - An empty entry will throw an Exception.
+    - An invalid entry will throw an Exception.
+    - An entry with a null `bind_address` will use the default.
+    - An entry with an empty `bind_address` will use the default.
+    - An entry with an invalid `bind_address` will throw an Exception.
+    - An entry with a null `port` will throw an Exception.
+    - An entry with an empty `port` will throw an Exception.
+    - An entry with an invalid `port` will throw an Exception.
   - An example of a configuration can be seen below:

 ```